PhilippFrenzel2005/teemo-discord-bot/README.md

 # Genosse Teemoshenko – Discord Bot

 A hobby Discord bot built with discord.js v14 and Google Gemini AI.
-Features an AI-powered chat persona based on Teemo from League of Legends — reimagined as a Soviet commissar with strong geopolitical opinions and a dry sense of humor.
+Features an AI-powered chat persona based on Teemo from League of Legends

 ---